-The Nightfly, released in October 1982, uses an overnight stint by a DJ at the fictional WJAZ to transport listeners back to a moment in time from Fagen's youth at the turn of the '60s.
+The Nightfly, released on Oct.
+1, 1982, uses an overnight stint by a DJ at the fictional WJAZ to transport listeners back to a moment in time from Fagen's youth at the turn of the '60s.
 At the same time, the album's sound is refreshingly contemporary, as bright as Steely Dan's era-concluding Gaucho album had been muddled.

 Listen to Donald Fagen Perform 'I.G.Y.'

 "I actually tried to write these new songs with as little irony as possible," Fagen told the New York Times.
 "I guess [Steely Dan partner] Walter [Becker]'s lyrics tend to have a little more bite than mine, to be more detached.
 I wanted this album to be a little brighter and a little lighter than a Steely Dan record.

 "I wanted it to be more fun to listen to," he added.
 "And I wanted to make an album that was more personal, an album that might help explain how I got diverted from the plans I had when I was in school, which entailed going on to graduate school and getting a doctorate in literature.
 I mean, what happened?"